Library banner

 [1920] Pasteur - The History of a Mind by Emile Duclaux, translated by Erwin F. Smith and Florence HedgesGoogleBook (French version 1896)

-[1925] Arrowsmith by Sinclair Lewis
+[1925] Arrowsmith by Sinclair Lewis (with link to The Ten Principles of the Nuremberg Code)

-[1926] Microbe Hunters by Paul de Kruif
+[1926] Microbe Hunters by Paul de Kruif (with link to Theobald Smith's presidential address to the 'Society of American Bacteriologists')

-[1932] Antony van Leeuwenhoek and his 'little animals' by Clifford Dobell
+[1932] Antony van Leeuwenhoek and his 'Little Animals' by Clifford Dobell

 [1938] Madame Curie: A Biography by Eve Curie, translated by Vincent Sheean